NATO won't create '2nd-class' allies to soothe Russia, alliance head says | DW | 07.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-NATO has said it is ready for talks on reciprocal arms control with Moscow but added that the alliance is united against any Russian aggression against Ukraine.
+NATO has said it is ready for talks on reciprocal arms control with Moscow but added that the alliance is united against the "real" risk of Russian aggression against Ukraine.

-NATO Secretary General Jens Stoltenberg said Russia's military build-up on Ukraine's borders continues

 NATO foreign ministers met by video conference Friday to discuss Russia's military presence on Ukraine's borders as the alliance Secretary-General Jens Stoltenberg said the build-up continues.